 The purpose of this chapter is to give the designer an understanding of the requirements for geosynthetic reinforced soil slopes and geosynthetic reinforced foundations over soft soils.
-A step-by-step method to develop and organize the plans is presented.

-Reinforced soil slopes should be utilized when the right of way is insufficient to construct embankments with normal slopes and retaining walls are not economical or are undesirable.
+Reinforced soil slopes should be utilized only when unreinforced slopes are not appropriate and retaining walls are not economical or are undesirable.
 Section 2.4, Roadside Slopes of this volume contains design criteria for the use of roadside slopes.

-Reinforced foundations over soft soils should be utilized when the existing soils are too weak to support the anticipated loading without soil failure or excessive differential settlement, and excavation and replacement or other ground modification method is not an economical solution.
+Reinforced foundations over soft soils should be utilized when the existing soils are too weak to support the anticipated loading without soil failure, and excavation and replacement or other ground modification method is not an economical solution.